silicon-heaven/shv-doc/src/rpctransportlayer/stream.md

 In some cases the restart of the connection might not be available.
 That is for example when application just doesn't have rights for it or even when such restart would not be propagated to the target, for what ever reason.
-To solve this the empty message is reserved (that is message `STX ETX 0x0`).
+To solve this the empty message is reserved (that is message `STX 0x0 ETX`).
 Once client receives a valid empty message then it must drop any state it keeps for it.